butterfill/www-butterfill/README.md

 Simple and flexible HTML, CSS, and Javascript for popular user interface components and interactions.

+## hashme

+The new `/hashme-q3` comes from a separate project, https://github.com/butterfill/qhashme3.git

 ## Getting Started

 1. [Install DocPad](https://github.com/bevry/docpad)